Elayne Boosler: Television work

 She wrote, directed, and acted in two half-hour movies for Cinemax: Comedy From Here, a drama that was broadcast in 1986 as part of the channel's Cinemax Comedy Experiment series, and The Call, a 1989 comedy in which Boosler's character awakens to find herself transformed into a cockroach.

 Her 1992 New Year's Eve comedy-variety special, Elayne Boosler's Midnight Hour, was a 90-minute show filmed at The Town Hall in New York City and was telecast live on Showtime.
 She appeared on HBO's Comic Relief for six years and was also a frequent guest on Bill Maher's Politically Incorrect.
 In the 1990s she created comedic vignettes for the Today show and in 2004, Boosler hosted the game show Balderdash on PAX (now Ion Television).

+Boosler performed at the White House Correspondent's Dinner in 1993.
+It was the first time that the event was televised on C-SPAN.

 She also moderated a forum sponsored by the National Organization for Women during the 2004 Democratic Party presidential primaries that was televised on C-SPAN.

 Writing

 Boosler has written for other performers, such as her work on Rodney Dangerfield's 1986 comedy special It Ain't Easy Being Me.
 She also wrote comedic material for Barbra Streisand that the singer used during her banter between songs.

 Boosler has written several pieces published in high-profile publications: She wrote a tribute to Andy Kaufman for Esquire in 1984.
 In 2003, she wrote an opinion piece about comic strips for the Los Angeles Times in reaction to statements made by comic strip artist Berkeley Breathed in an earlier LA Times article.
 In 2018, Boosler wrote for Time about her experience of performing for the White House Correspondents' Dinner and the reaction to Michelle Wolf's performance at the event that year, as well as a piece for CNN about trying to excuse offensive behavior by claiming it was a "joke".
 She has also written pieces for George, USA Today and The New York Times and was a frequent contributor to The Huffington Post between 2011 and 2017.

-In 2013 she premiered Rescue – A True Story, a musical performance featuring narration that was written by Boosler and that she read aloud to music composed by Carol Worthey and performed by the Glendale Philharmonic Orchestra of Glendale, Arizona.
+In 2013, she premiered Rescue – A True Story, a musical performance featuring narration that was written by Boosler and that she read aloud to music composed by Carol Worthey and performed by the Glendale Philharmonic Orchestra of Glendale, California.
 The performance features the story of a dog's rescue.